Typhoon Olive (1971): 13th World Scout Jamboree

 The typhoon heavily disrupted the activities of the 13th World Scout Jamboree, which was held in Fujinomiya, Shizuoka Prefecture from August 2 to 10, also the week when Olive formed.
 The rains started to pour on August 3, but this is due to an existing front.
 The aftermath of the rains caused floods that reached their campsite. in Mount Fuji.
 As a result, the Japanese Boy Scout Officials there ordered the mandatory evacuations of the scouts to an unknown place.
 The event was also attended by Neil Armstrong; however, the scouts are gone as the astronaut went there.
 Later reports said that the scouts went to different sites such as temples, city halls, nearby schools, and the Self-Defense Force base.
 The evacuation was hampered by tourist busses and tourists that went on Tokyo to see Prince Akihito; however, this was also canceled following the typhoon.

-As Olive battered Shizuoka Prefecture between October 8 and 10, torrential rains and gale-force winds destroyed some tents and the campsite was reported to be flooded and washed out.
+As Olive battered Shizuoka Prefecture between August 8 and 10, torrential rains and gale-force winds destroyed some tents and the campsite was reported to be flooded and washed out.
 No deaths and injuries were reported throughout the event; however, this resulted in limited activities on the campground of the scouts, according to the headquarters of the Boy Scouts of America in New Brunswick.

 South Korea

 Despite not making landfall at any part of South Korea, Olive caused damages on the southern coasts of the country.
 A rainfall amount of 390.8 mm and a total of 444.0 mm were recorded at Samcheok, Gangwon Province.
 Ulleungdo recorded the lowest barometric pressure from the storm at 976.2 hPa and the fastest instantaneous wind speed from Olive, at 32.0 m/s. while Pohang reported the fastest wind speed, at 19.3 m/s.
-Reports from different institutions and agencies, including Seoul's National Disaster Relief Center, said that Olive killed 27 in the country, all due to unknown reasons.
+Reports from different institutions and agencies, including Seoul's National Disaster Relief Center, said that Olive killed 27 in the country, all for unknown reasons.
 Flash floods and widespread landslides were also seen.